-The IWD official who conducts UI Appeal hearings.
+The IWD official who conducts unemployment insurance appeal hearings.

 The right of interested parties to challenge a determination on the basis the determination is not legally correct or has been based on incorrect or incomplete facts.
 All appeals must be in writing, and must be filed by the specified deadline.

 A formal proceeding held by an Administrative Law Judge to consider an appeal of a fact- finding decision concerning benefits or an employer’s tax liability.